Understanding Umbrella Insurance

 “It’s Only for the Wealthy”

-Not true.
-Anyone with assets to protect—like a home or retirement savings—should consider umbrella insurance.
+This is not true.
+Anyone with assets to protect, like a home or retirement savings, should consider umbrella insurance.

 “Standard Insurance is Enough”

-With rising medical costs and legal settlements, base policy limits may fall short in a serious claim.
+With rising medical costs and legal settlements, standard policy limits may not be enough in a serious claim.

 Legal and Financial Importance of Umbrella Insurance